mahitha09/mahitha09/README.md

 <h3>A bit about me - </h3>
 <p>Hello again,I'm Mahitha, an electronics graduate.</p>
 <p>Despite being an ECE student, I enjoy exploring Tech as most of the emerging technologies are not branch/specialization specific.
-Through the same enthusiasm I explored web development, interned as Technical Content Writer through which I developed a strong passion to learn and hence I'm flexible to the ever changing technologies. </p>
+With the same enthusiasm I explored web development, interned as Technical Content Writer through which I developed a strong passion to learn and hence I'm flexible to the ever changing technologies. </p>
 <hr>
 <h3>Tool Box - </h3>
 <p>